 If you are facing charges of driving while intoxicated and need a skilled attorney to counsel you, answer your questions, and fight your charges in court, contact Ridley Defense.
 We have handled thousands of criminal cases, including numerous DUI charges involving alcohol and drugs.
-Our firm serves clients in Ventura County, Santa Barbara County, L.A.
-County, and Southern California.
+Our firm serves clients in Ventura County, Santa Barbara County, and Southern California.

 California Vehicle Code § 23152 defines DUI as operating a vehicle while under the effects of drugs or alcohol, and/or with a blood alcohol content of .08 percent or higher.
 To fight these charges, get started on your defense today by viewing the FAQs below before calling our offices at 805.953.7624 for a complimentary case evaluation.
 Attorney Douglas H. Ridley is a former deputy district attorney who knows both sides of DUI cases.
 Once we review your situation, we can determine how to build your defense and fight the charges.
 We are available 24/7.